citp/privacy-policy-historical/e/ef/eff/eff.org.md

 **Cookies:** We do not use persistent ID cookies on this site except where you click “remember me” or are logged in, as you can be for the Action Center.
 We use session cookies on certain portions of the website.
 Session cookies expire when you close your browser.
 You can use [Tor](https://www.torproject.org/) if you wish to keep your connection information anonymous, but please note that you can still be identified to EFF if you log in.

 **Voluntarily Submitted Information:** In addition, EFF collects and retains information you voluntarily submit to us.
 It is up to you whether to submit information to us, and how much information to provide.
 If you choose to become an EFF member, use the EFF Shop, otherwise donate to EFF or use our Action Center, we may ask for identifying information such as your name, email address, mailing address and phone number and will retain that information.
-For online donors and shoppers, we also ask for your credit card number.
-If you agree, we will also maintain records of your use of the Action Center.
+For online donors and shoppers, we also ask for your credit card number.For the Action Center, we maintain aggregate information about participation in the action campaigns, and, if you agree, we will also maintain account-specific records of your use of the Action Center.
 If you use the EFF Shop, you are asked to provide personal information, such as a shipping address, necessary to complete your transaction.

 We may ask for additional personal information when you provide feedback or comments, or otherwise communicate with us.
-We are pleased to receive anonymous donations in the mail, but please note that your personal information is required if you choose to donate using our online form.
+We are pleased to receive anonymous donations in the mail or in-person, but please note that your personal information may be required if you choose to donate using our online form, or if you choose to use a mobile payment processor for in-person donations (and the mobile payment processor will also receive your payment information, subject to their privacy policy.)

 From time to time, we may ask for personal information on other portions of the site, such as asking you to sign a petition, participate in a contest, or provide prior art for a patent busting project.